trynoice/website/content/faqs/android/play-alongside-other-apps.md

 ---
-title: How do I prevent Noice from dampening the audio volume of other apps?
+title: How do I play Noice alongside other audio apps?
 ---

-The Android System dampens the audio volume of other apps due to how Noice handles the audio focus.
+Noice is capable of playing sounds alongside most of the other audio apps.
+It does so by using audio focus.

 ## What is Audio focus?